vidstack/vidstack.io/src/routes/docs/player/getting-started/building-blocks.md

 ## Media Styling

 :::tip
-Remove the `controls` attribute on the player if you're building a custom UI.
+Remove the `controls` attribute on the player if you're building a custom UI to avoid double controls (i.e., native and custom).
 :::

 All UI elements in the library are headless meaning they contain no styling out of the box.
 It's